Thumler's A-R1 Rock Tumbler Kit

 Optional Rock Tumbler Accessories:A) Refill kits with all rough rock and grit needed to run the tumbler are available.

 B) Most rock tumbler instructions tell you to tumble your rough rocks with coarse grit for seven days and then move on to fine grit.
 This will work.
 However, we often run the rocks a second week in coarse grit to make them more rounded in shape.
 We feel that the second week makes a big quality difference in our stones.

 C) Many experienced people have a special barrel that they only use for the polishing step.
 This significantly reduces the chance that grit - embedded within the rubber barrel - will cause scratches on your stones during the polishing step.
 We always have an extra barrel for each of our tumblers and use that barrel exclusively for the polishing step.

 |A Rock Tumbler Story:

 My father bought a Thumler's Tumbler about 35 years ago and gave it to me as a Christmas gift.
 I still have it, it still works great, and it has run through hundreds of grinding and polishing steps.
 We oiled it regularly, replaced a few belts (a very easy job) and replaced the barrels twice.
 The service that we received from that tumbler convinced me that it was a durable machine that was made to last a long time.

-my father gave to me a long time ago were still being made.
+In 2006 I was shopping to purchase a new tumbler for family use.
+I was amazed to see machines that are almost identical to the one that my father gave to me a long time ago were still being made.
 Very few products persist so long in the marketplace without major changes.
 I purchased another Thumler's Tumbler with two three-pound barrels and have been pleased with the same great performance.

 Barry King, Owner